cropsly/ffmpeg-android/README.md

-ffmpeg-android
+FFmpeg-Android
 ==============

-ffmpeg library compiled with x264 for android
+FFmpeg for Android compiled with x264, libass, fontconfig, freetype and fribidi

 Supported Architecture
 ----